Roussen-class fast attack craft: Design

-The plans of the Roussen Class missile boats are based on smaller Vita class boats serving in the navies of Qatar, as well as similar size vessels built for Oman and other countries.
+The plans of the Roussen Class missile boats are based on smaller Vita class boats serving in the navies of Qatar (Barzan-class FAC), as well as similar size vessels built for Oman and other countries.

 The hull is made of steel and the superstructure is made of aluminum, while the company Vosper Thornycroft (now BAE Systems Surface Ships) provides the electricity transmission system, the management board, electrical equipment and systems countermeasures.

 Weapons and electronics

 The main armament of the ships are eight Exocet MM40 Block II/III anti-ship missiles with a range of up to 70/180 km respectively.
 They are complemented by an Otobreda 76 mm naval gun in the bow and two smaller 30mm cannons as secondary weapons located on the ships' superstructure.
-The vessel's primary anti-air and anti-missile weapon is the RIM-116 RAM missile system which comprises an onboard Mk-31 launcher with 21 projectiles, as well as the DR3000 electronic support measures system and the Mk36 SRBOC decoy launcher.
+The vessel's primary anti-air and anti-missile weapon is the RIM-116 Block 1A RAM missile system which comprises an onboard Mk-31 launcher with 21 projectiles, as well as the DR3000SLW electronic support measures system and the Mk36 SRBOC decoy launcher.

 The sensor suite responsible for the timely identification and homing of surface and air targets includes the MW08 3D G-band surveillance radar, the Mirador electro-optical target tracker and the Scout MkII low probability of intercept radar which is being controlled by the TACTICOS combat management system.